 AI AND ROBOTICS

-Human capital is a limiting factor in adopting AI because of flexibility.
-Adaptability of these technologies, including robotics, is another one.
+Human capital is a limiting factor in adopting AI due to its flexibility.
+The adaptability of these technologies, including robotics, is another key factor.
 AI and robotics can perform repetitive tasks with high accuracy and efficiency.
-So, these technologies can need help to adapt to new situations.
-Also, tasks that need creativity and critical thinking remain a challenge.
+Therefore, these technologies may require assistance in adapting to new situations.
+Additionally, tasks that require creativity and critical thinking continue to pose a challenge.
 In contrast, humans can adapt to new situations or acquire new skills.
 They are more flexible and adaptable to new tasks.

-Furthermore, AI and robotics cannot reproduce humans' emotional intelligence and empathy.
+Furthermore, AI and robotics are currently unable to replicate humans' emotional intelligence and empathy.
 AI and robotics can recognise and respond to human emotions.
 Yet, they cannot understand such emotions or empathise with them.
 This makes it difficult for AI and robots to build trust and relationships with humans.
 It is necessary in many areas, such as healthcare, education and customer service.

-But, even in these industries, human capital is still needed.
+However, even in these industries, human capital remains essential.
 Monitoring and controlling AI and robotics.
 This is because AI and robotics still need to replicate humans' creativity.
-Moreover, critical thinking and emotional intelligence will most certainly stay unsolvable.
+Moreover, critical thinking and emotional intelligence will most certainly remain unsolvable.
 Thus, humans must design, programme, and maintain AI and robotics.
-Supervising and making decisions in complex situations will need more labour.
+Supervising and making decisions in complex situations will require more labour.

 Human capital will continue to exist and develop in sectors such as the arts.
 Furthermore, the humanities and counselling sectors will stay strong.
 The reasons are the need for critical thinking and emotional intelligence.
 The corresponding imitation of AI and robotics has yet to be realised.